Meta-Learned Modality-Weighted Knowledge Distillation for Robust Multi-Modal Learning with Missing Data: Introduction

-In this paper, we propose a novel method, named \underline{\textbf{M}}eta-learned \underline{\textbf{C}}ross-modal \underline{\textbf{K}}nowledge \underline{\textbf{D}}istillation (MCKD), for multi-modal learning with missing modalities designed to handle the challenges mentioned above.
-MCKD automatically estimates the importance weights and distills useful knowledge from the ``important'' modalities using meta-learning.
-Also, MCKD is easily adaptable to multiple tasks (e.g., classification and segmentation).
-An intuitive visualization with modality-specific segmentations and learned importance weights are shown in Fig.~\ref{fig:vis-iwv}, where the modality T1c has the highest importance weight and shows the most accurate segmentation, thus providing evidence for our motivation.
-Our main contributions are: \begin{itemize} \item An innovative multi-modal learning model named MCKD, which addresses the issue of missing modalities by leveraging a meta-learning approach to distill valuable knowledge from the modalities that show higher accuracy to the modalities with lower accuracy; and \item A flexible model design that enables MCKD to easily adapt to multiple tasks, such as classification and segmentation. \end{itemize} Experimental results on medical imaging segmentation and computer vision classification benchmarks demonstrate that MCKD achieves state-of-the-art performance in multi-modal learning with missing modalities.
-Particularly when compared to recently proposed state-of-the-art methods on BraTS2018, our model exhibits remarkable segmentation accuracy, with improvements of 3.51\% for enhancing tumor, 2.19\% for tumor core, and 1.14\% for the whole tumor.
+In this paper, we propose a novel method called \textbf{Meta}-learned Modality-weighted \textbf{K}nowledge \textbf{D}istillation (MetaKD) for multi-modal learning with missing modalities designed to handle the performance and task adaptation challenges mentioned above.
+MetaKD leverages meta-learning to automatically estimate modality importance weights and distill knowledge from the most ``important'' modalities.
+An example is shown in Fig.~\ref{fig:vis-iwv}, where higher segmentation accuracy is automatically associated with a larger importance weight by MetaKD.
+The learned importance is adopted to weight the knowledge distillation terms to distill information from modalities with higher importance to those with lower importance.
+In addition, MetaKD is adaptable to multiple tasks, such as classification and segmentation.
+Our main contributions are: \begin{itemize} \item An innovative multi-modal learning model named MetaKD, which handles missing modalities by distilling knowledge from higher-accuracy modalities to lower-accuracy ones using meta-learning; and \item A flexible model design to enable MetaKD to easily adapt to multiple tasks, such as classification and segmentation. \end{itemize} Experimental results on 5 prevalent benchmarks demonstrate that MetaKD achieves state-of-the-art performance.